 That process was created to give the local legal system, lawyers, judges, courts and various clerks a way to earn some of the Yankee dollars that flow through the country.

 Divorces for Dominicans themselves are not as loosey-goosey.
-Like many other Latin countries, where marriage is a sacred institution with oversight by the attitude of the Catholic church, divorces for Dominican residents require the usual filings of complaints, notices, responses, delays and personal hearings, same as those in other civilized countries.
-All of that is intended to protect both partners – and society – and progeny – and heirs – from attempts at secret divorces that might deprive them and children of property rights, inheritances, financial support, etc.
+Like many other Latin countries, where marriage is a sacred institution with oversight by the Roman Catholic church, divorces for Dominican residents require the usual filings of complaints, notices, responses, delays and personal hearings, same as those in other civilized countries.
+All of that is intended to protect both partners – and society – and progeny – and heirs – from attempts at secret divorces that might deprive them, children or relations of property rights, inheritances, financial support, etc.

-But the law for both locals and foreigners does have one common provision that applies to everyone, for the protection of the state, against secret divorce and fraudulent weddings.
-A divorce decree in the DR is not final when it is issued by the Court.
-Before it is a real divorce, it must first be published, complete with the details of the court, the name of the lawyers and the names of the participants, within 30-days after the court ruling that grants the divorce, in a government approved “newspaper of record.”
+But divorce law for both locals and foreigners does have one common provision that applies to everyone, for the protection of the state, against secret divorce and fraudulent weddings.
+A divorce decree in the DR is not final at the time it is issued by the Court.
+Before it is a real divorce, it must first be published, within 30-days after the court’s order that grants the divorce, in a government approved “newspaper of record,” complete with the details of the court docket, the names of the lawyers and the names of the participants.

 This is a common requirement in legal systems around the world.
 The process even has a name “interlocutory decree.”
 While it has faded from use in the USA, it was a law in the DR at the time of this hoax.